zeitkunst/FluidNexusWebsite/FluidNexus/fluidnexus/static/manual.rst

 Bluetooth
 +++++++++

 On Android, devices must be paired before any data sharing can occur.
-This should happen in a safe location prior to an event.
 Because of this need for pairing it is less likely that those unknown to you will be able to access Fluid Nexus messages *when you are using the Bluetooth_ network modality alone*; however, it is still possible that someone can sniff your Bluetooth traffic and thus see what messages are being sent.

 On the Desktop in our testing we have not needed to pair devices ahead of time to share data amongst Linux and Windows clients.
 Reports from other uses would be welcome.

 Zeroconf
 ++++++++

 On Android and the Desktop, devices will share messages with *any other device running Fluid Nexus*.
 This means that others, whom you do not know, will be able to receive Fluid Nexus message (but Fluid Nexus Messages alone) from your device.
 This is by design, as Fluid Nexus is a broadcast flooding protocol, meant to spread messages as far and as wide as possible.
-Please take care to remove identifying information if you deem this to be a risk.

 Using Fluid Nexus
 =================